Ryan0522/sis3316_2025/README.md

 | `maw_gap_time`     | MAW flat-top time |
 | `cfd_ena`        | Constant Fraction Discrimination (0: off, 3: on) |

-> 📝 For extended documentation, run `cat configHelp.txt` or refer to the SIS3316 manual.
+> For extended documentation, run `cat configHelp.txt` or refer to the SIS3316 manual.

 ---

 ### sis3316 Daq code ###

-The sis3316 python interface code in this gui folder may not be up to date.
-[Latest, stable version](https://github.com/dougUCN/SIS3316)
+The sis3316 python interface code in this gui folder may not be up to date. [latest stable repo](https://github.com/dougUCN/SIS3316)

-Note that the sis3316 can be run entirely with command line programs, located in the `tools` folder
+Command-line tools for scripting DAQ without GUI are located in the `tools/` folder.

+---

 ### File I/O ###